Chas McCormick Player Props: Astros vs. Pirates

 Chas McCormick At The Plate

-- McCormick has a double, two home runs and three walks while batting .259.
+- McCormick has two doubles, two home runs and four walks while hitting .258.

-- This year, McCormick has tallied at least one hit in five of seven games (71.4%), and had multiple hits twice.
+- This year, McCormick has tallied at least one hit in six of eight games (75.0%), and had multiple hits twice.

-- He has homered in two of seven games played this year, and in 6.5% of his plate appearances.
+- In eight games played this season, he has homered in two of them.

-- McCormick has driven in a run in three games this year (42.9%), including two games with multiple runs batted in.
+- McCormick has driven in a run in three games this season (37.5%), including two games with multiple runs batted in.

-- He has scored in four games this year (57.1%), but has had no multi-run games.
+- He has scored a run in five of eight games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.